Skip to content

 The VEWH does not have any environmental entitlements in the Coliban system, but the passing flow can be managed – for example, it can be accumulated and released when most needed – to help mitigate some risks associated with a critically

 low summer/autumn flow, including low oxygen levels in the river between Malmsbury Reservoir and Lake Eppalock.
-A small volume of Commonwealth water for the environment is held in the system but has a high delivery cost.
+A small volume of Commonwealth water for the environment is held in the system.
 There is no plan to use the water in 2023-24.

 Traditional Owners